fathermxcker/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 For worker-1 we started by creating a kubeconfig file with the TLS certificates that we manually generated.
 Here, we don't have the certificates yet.
 So we cannot create a kubeconfig file.
 Instead we create a bootstrap-kubeconfig file with information about the token we created.

-This is to be done on the `worker-2` node.
+This is to be done on the `worker-1, worker-2, and worker-3` node.

 ```
-worker-2$ sudo kubectl config --kubeconfig=/var/lib/kubelet/bootstrap-kubeconfig set-cluster bootstrap --server='https://192.168.5.30:6443' --certificate-authority=/var/lib/kubernetes/ca.crt
+worker-$ sudo kubectl config --kubeconfig=/var/lib/kubelet/bootstrap-kubeconfig set-cluster bootstrap --server='https://192.168.5.30:6443' --certificate-authority=/var/lib/kubernetes/ca.crt
 sudo kubectl config --kubeconfig=/var/lib/kubelet/bootstrap-kubeconfig set-credentials kubelet-bootstrap --token=07401b.f395accd246ae52d
 sudo kubectl config --kubeconfig=/var/lib/kubelet/bootstrap-kubeconfig set-context bootstrap --user=kubelet-bootstrap --cluster=bootstrap
 sudo kubectl config --kubeconfig=/var/lib/kubelet/bootstrap-kubeconfig use-context bootstrap